y2737924daohegua/corber/pages/workflow/building.md

 #### Release Builds

-By default, corber produces debug builds.
+By default, Corber produces debug builds.
 You need to add a `--release` flag for Cordova release builds, see the [cli reference](/pages/cli).

 ```bash